3×3 Eyes

 Two original video animation (OVA) adaptations were released in 1991 and 1995.
 The first consists of four episodes averaging to half-hour of runtime and the second consists of three averaging out to 45 minutes of runtime.
-In the United States, the first OVA was first distributed by Streamline Pictures and the second was distributed by Orion Pictures shortly after the Japanese releases.
-The two OVAs were re-released in 2001 by Pioneer Entertainment in a collected set.
+In the United States, the first OVA was distributed by Streamline Pictures and the second was partially distributed by Orion Home Video shortly after the Japanese releases.
+Both OVAs were released in their entirety by Manga Entertainment in the United Kingdom.
+The two OVAs were re-released in the United States by Pioneer Entertainment in 2001.
 There are also several 3×3 Eyes companion books, drama CDs, and video games, only released in Japan.